Edmundo Bal

 Edmundo Bal Francés (born 2 July 1967) is a Spanish lawyer and politician.
 As a member of the State Lawyers Corps, he prosecuted La Liga footballers for tax avoidance, members of the governing People's Party for corruption (Gürtel case), and proponents of the Catalan independence movement for sedition.

 A member of the Citizens party, Bal was elected to the Congress of Deputies in April 2019 for the Madrid constituency.
 He led the party in the 2021 Madrilenian regional election, in which they lost all 26 of their seats, and he came runner-up to Patricia Guasp in their 2023 leadership election.
+He was expelled from the party for criticising their decision not to contest the 2023 Spanish general election.

 Education and legal career

 Born in Huelva, Andalusia, Bal graduated in Law from the Complutense University of Madrid.
 At the age of 25 in 1993, he joined the State Lawyers Corps.

 As head of the State Criminal Law Department, Bal prosecuted FC Barcelona player Lionel Messi and club president Josep Bartomeu for tax avoidance.
 He attacked Barcelona player Gerard Piqué for linking him to the club's rivals Real Madrid; Bal is in fact a fan of Atlético Madrid.
 He also successfully prosecuted Cristiano Ronaldo, Ángel Di María, Radamel Falcao, Luka Modrić and José Mourinho for the same crime.
 He prosecuted in the Gürtel case, in which figures in the governing People's Party were convicted of corruption.

 Bal charged the organisers of the 2017 Catalan independence referendum with insurrection.
 He was dismissed in November 2018 after a change of government, with the new Spanish Socialist Workers' Party (PSOE) administration not believing that it was an insurrection.